Menu

 Hours: Dawn to Dusk

-Parking: A Scituate beach sticker is required for the large paved parking lot, but there are several public parking spaces on Marshfield Ave.
+Parking: For the large paved parking lot, a Scituate beach sticker is required Memorial Day weekend through Labor Day.
+No fee for off-season parking.
+There are also several public parking spaces on Marshfield Ave.

 Cost: Free